edchuh/quant/README.md

 In order to access the APIs you will need a client id and secret.
 These are available to institutional clients of Goldman Sachs.
 Please speak to your sales coverage or Marquee Sales for further information.

-Please refer to [Goldman Sachs Developer](https://developer.gs.com/docs/gsquant/) for additional information.
+Please refer to (https://developer.gs.com/docs/gsquant/) for additional information.

 ## Requirements